igorbrandao18/takehome-workoastwheels-frontend-skeleton/README.md

 ### Additional commands

-- `npm run db:reset` to reset the database to the initial state
 - `npm run db:seed` to seed the database
 - `npm run db:studio` to open the Prisma Studio
 - `npm run lint` to run ESLint